Now, what am I going to do with all these tomatoes? Here are a few suggestions for fresh tomato recipes.

 Preheat the oven to 250 degrees.

 - Slice tomatoes into rounds and remove as many seeds as possible.
+Roma tomatoes work well, but any variety will do.

-- Lay them out on a cooling rack (the same ones you use for cooling cookies).
-Lightly salt to help bring out the juices.
+- Lay the slices on a baking rack.
+Lightly salt to bring out the juices.
 Let drain for at least 30 minutes.
-Roma tomatoes work well, but almost any variety will do.

 - Blot the tomatoes dry.